 There is no guarantee that a resource can be modified with PATCH.
 Servers are required to support a subset of the content formats as specified in sections 12.3 and 5.10.3 of [RFC7252].
-Servers MUST ensure that a received PATCH payload is appropriate for the type of resource identified by the Request-URI.
+Servers MUST ensure that a received PATCH payload is appropriate for the type of resource identified by the target resource of the request.

-Clients MUST choose to use PATCH rather than PUT when the request affects (sub)resources of a given resource.
+Clients MUST choose to use PATCH rather than PUT when the request affects partial updates of a given resource.